a0x8o/data-ai-tutorials/README.md

 # 🤖 Data & AI Tutorials Repository 🤖

 Welcome to the **Data & AI Tutorials Repository**!
 This is the go-to spot for all the code associated with my Twitter tutorials.
-If you're passionate about diving deep into the realms of Machine Learning and exploring various topics, you're in the right place!
+If you're passionate about diving deep into the realms of Data & AI and exploring various topics, you're in the right place!

 ## Star history 🌟